EnMasseProject/enmasse-workshop/README.md

 ## Prerequisites

-This tutorial uses [Ansible](www.ansible.org) to deploy components to OpenShift.
+This tutorial can either be run from scratch where you install OpenShift, EnMasse and Spark.
+You might also have an environment setup for you with these components, in which case you can skip the parts marked optional.
+When installing from scratch, tutorial uses [Ansible](www.ansible.org) to deploy components to OpenShift.

 To build the java code, you need [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.
 Finally, the [OpenShift](https://www.openshift.org) client tools is used.

-## Setting up
+## Overview

-In this workshop we will be deploying 4 different components:
+In this workshop we will be working on 5 different components:

 * EnMasse messaging service
 * A Spark cluster for doing analytics
+* A Spark driver containing the analytics code
 * A Thermostat application performing command & control of devices
 * One or more IoT device simulators

-The first 2 will be deployed directly to OpenShift.
+The first 2 will be deployed directly to OpenShift and may be already setup for you.
 The thermostat will be built and deployed to OpenShift from your laptop, and the device IoT simulator will be running locally on your laptop.

 ![deployment](images/demo_deployment.png)

-### (Optional) Installing OpenShift
+## (Optional) Installing OpenShift

-#### Downloading and installing minishift
+### Downloading and installing minishift

 If you don't have an OpenShift cluster available, you can use [minishift](https://github.com/minishift/minishift/) to run OpenShift locally on your laptop.
 Minishift supports all major OS platforms.
 Go to https://github.com/minishift/minishift/releases and select the latest version and the download for your OS.

-#### Starting minishift
+### Starting minishift

 For this workshop, you need at least 4GB of RAM for your minishift instance since we're running both EnMasse and Spark on a local OpenShift cluster.